This Week's Finds in Mathematical Physics (51-100)

 \begin{enumerate} \labelenumi{\arabic{enumi})} \item Ross Street, ``Descent theory'', preprint of talks given at Oberwolfach, Sept.~17--23, 1995.

 Ross Street, ``Fusion operators and cocycloids in monoidal categories'', \emph{Appl.
 Cat.
 Str.} \textbf{6} (1998), 177--191. \end{enumerate}

 Street is one of the gurus of \(n\)-category theory, which he notes ``might be called post-modern algebra (or even `post-modern mathematics' since geometry and algebra are handled equally well by higher categories).''
-His paper on ``Descent theory'' serves as a rapid introduction to n-categories.
-But the real point of the paper is to explain the role n-categories play in cohomology theory: in particular, how to do cohomology with coefficients in an \(\omega\)-category!
+His paper ``Descent theory'' serves as a rapid introduction to \(n\)-categories.
+But the real point of the paper is to explain the role \(n\)-categories play in cohomology theory: in particular, how to do cohomology with coefficients in an \(\omega\)-category!

 \begin{enumerate} \labelenumi{\arabic{enumi})} \item Viqar Husain, ``Intersecting-loop solutions of the hamiltonian constraint of quantum general relativity'', \emph{Nucl.
 Phys.
 B} \textbf{313} (1989), 711--724.